bbuchsbaum/rMVPA/docs/index.md

 # Installation

 Installation is currently done through Github.
 First you need to install **git** for your operating system.
 You also need to install a recent version (R > 3.1) of the R programming language.
-The installation instructions below assume toyu are using a Unix-based operating system (MAc-OSX, Linux, etc.).
+The installation instructions below assume toyu are using a Unix-based operating system (Mac-OSX, Linux, etc.).

 Open a terminal.
 Download the package with git: